SwissTPH/openmalaria.containers/README.md

 # openmalaria.containers
-Containers for different versions of the openMalaria software.
+Singularity containers for different versions of the openMalaria software.